 Are you a mentor with a professional career who wants to lend your knowledge to high-potential university students in a virtual work-integrated program?

-Applications are open now for our next round of programs in June/July.
+Applications are open now for our next round of programs in November, December, and late January/February.

 How it Works?

 Our programs run for 3-weeks but can run up to 6-weeks as well, where teams of 5-6 students work collaboratively to deliver a consulting project for a Government Agency, Business or Nonprofit.
 They will be supported by a structured program, learning content via Practera’s technology platform and a mentor.

 The program aims to provide:

 - Students with an opportunity to develop 21st-century employability skills, as well as expand their social connections.

 - Mentors with an opportunity to develop their mentoring and coaching skills by supporting a culturally diverse team of students as they work on solving a business problem for a real client.

 To mentor a student with Practera, you will need to be:

 - Available to attend a mentor orientation session